Overview of Pacemakers and Implantable Cardioverter Defibrillators (ICDs)

 Pacemakers can "sense" when the heart's natural rate falls below the rate that has been programmed into the pacemaker's circuitry.

-When the ventricles are not stimulated normally by the sinus node or atrial node, a ventricular pacemaker whose lead wire is located in the ventricle is placed/used.
-It is possible to have both atrial and ventricular arrhythmias, and there are pacemakers which have lead wires positioned in both the atrium and the ventricle.
+- It is possible to have both atrial and ventricular arrhythmias, and there are pacemakers which have lead wires positioned in both the atrium and the ventricle.
+There may be one lead wire for each chamber, or one lead wire may be capable of sensing and pacing both chambers.

 How is a pacemaker/ICD implanted?

-Pacemaker/ICD insertion is often an outpatient procedure, done in the cardiac catheterization laboratory, or the electrophysiology laboratory.
+Pacemaker/ICD insertion is done in the hospital, either as a short-stay surgical procedure, or in the cardiac catheterization or electrophysiology laboratory.
 The patient is awake during the procedure, although local anesthesia is given over the incision site, and generally sedation is given to help the patient relax during the procedure.

-There are certain instructions related to having an implanted permanent pacemaker or ICD.
-For example, after you receive your pacemaker or ICD, you will receive an identification card from the manufacturer that includes information about your specific model of pacemaker and the serial number as well as how the device works.
-You should carry this card with you at all times so that the information is always available to any healthcare professional who may have reason to examine and/or treat you.
+After receiving a pacemaker or ICD, you will receive an identification card from the manufacturer that includes information about your child's specific model of pacemaker and the serial number as well as how the device works.
+You should carry this card with you at all times so that the information is always available to any healthcare professional who may have reason to examine and/or treat your child.
+A medical identification bracelet or necklace can also be worn by your child to alert others about the pacemaker or ICD in case of emergency.8

 Click here to view the